ASUS awards Aussie partners Computer Alliance, Synnex Australia, among others

 Taiwan-based computer and phone hardware manufacturer ASUS honoured its Aussie partners Computer Alliance, Synnex Australia, SolutionOne, EduCom IT, Geeks On Tap, School Locker and CDM last night at its 2021 Partner Awards.

-ASUS Australian head of commercial Leon Bruman said ASUS’s Australian and New Zealand partners were critical to the business's success.
+ASUS Australian head of commercial Leon Brumen said ASUS’s Australian and New Zealand partners were critical to the business's success.

 “We are appreciative of the great work they do each day.
 Congratulations to all of our partners and award winners for their results.”